Anne Dyer: Episcopal ministry

-Allegations of Bullying and Investigation
+Allegations of bullying and investigation

 In February 2021, Dyer was accused of bullying by a number of clergy, laypeople and church employees in The Times.
+Amongst the issues reported in The Times article was that an independent investigation had been commissioned after Dyer dismissed the musical director at her cathedral.
+The investigation report was highly critical of Dyer, and found that there were “insufficient grounds” for the dismissal.
 In March 2021, the College of Bishops commissioned Iain Torrance to lead an Independent Review into "difficulties" in the Diocese following a series of allegations regarding the Bishop.
 In August 2021 the College of Bishops announced their intention to defer publication of the report and move to a second stage of reviewing.

 A few days later The Times reported Torrance's findings which had taken evidence from over 100 people.
 His report, which Dyer tried to have changed after completion, found that there was a culture of bullying and "systematic dysfunction in the diocese", and that there were previous similar problems in Dyer's time at Durham.
 Professor Torrance stated that: "Without colluding in what I much fear is a repetition of the past, I cannot recommend the continuation of a tenure in which I fear that more people will be made to feel diminished and discouraged."
 He recommended that Dyer be immediately sent on sabbatical and that she should step down from her position permanently.

 However, the bishops decided, instead, to establish a mediation process.
 Dyer has stated that she herself had been a victim of bullying, that the diocese was "not well", and that "The mediation process being offered to our diocese is our treatment".

 On 10 August 2022, Dyer was suspended as bishop after the SEC announced they had received two complaints of bullying.
-On 23 August, an Episcopal Synod (meeting of bishops) was held to decide procedure for the appeal: they decided to meet in private, and adjourned until 5 September, and later rescheduled.
-The Episcopal Synod finally met on 30 September, voting 3 to 2 to refuse the appeal and continue Dyer's suspension from office.
+An Episcopal Synod (meeting of bishops) met on 30 September, voting 3 to 2 to refuse the appeal and continue Dyer's suspension from office.
 The church stated that "The suspension does not constitute disciplinary action and does not imply any assumption that misconduct has been committed".

+On 8 November 2023, the church announced that the case had been referred to the church's Procurator to decide if the case should be referred to their Clergy Disciplinary Tribunal.
+Subsequently, the Procurator resigned "to allow the appointment of a replacement who has no pre-existing connection of any nature to any of the parties or witnesses potentially involved, so as to avoid any suggestion that the process was not being conducted in an independent and impartial manner", to be replaced by a new procurator on 23 January 2024.
+A tribunal hearing on three complaints will be held in Edinburgh in September 2024.

+From September 2022, John Armes was the acting Bishop of Aberdeen and Orkney, while Dyer remains suspended.
+Dorsey McConnell, former Bishop of Pittsburgh, took on the role on 1 November 2023.